Content Index

 if __name__ == '__main__':

-Events, emit, and listening
+Events, emit, and listen

 Flask-SocketIO works through events: the server listens and the client emits.